wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-change-property.md

 [assembly: GenerateTypedChangePropertyAction(typeof(MyApp.ViewModels.ShellViewModel), "^(Status|Title)$")]
 ```

-> Only public or internal properties with accessible setters are supported; internal requires being in the same/friend assembly (e.g., via `InternalsVisibleTo("Xaml.Behaviors.SourceGenerators")`).
+> Only public or internal properties with accessible setters are supported.
+Internal members are fine when you generate inside the same assembly (the normal case).
+If you need to reach internal members in another assembly, that assembly must grant `InternalsVisibleTo("<your assembly name>")` to the consuming assembly.
 Wildcard/regex assembly attributes ignore inaccessible matches; if no accessible properties match, a diagnostic is produced and no action class is generated.
-> Property types must be public, or internal and visible to the generator via the same `InternalsVisibleTo` arrangement; otherwise an XBG014 diagnostic is produced.
+> Property types must be public, or internal and visible to the consuming assembly via the same `InternalsVisibleTo` arrangement; otherwise an XBG014 diagnostic is produced.
 > Generated action classes are `public` unless the target or property type requires `internal`.

 ## UI Thread Dispatching